gogre/irgo/README.md

 ...let newcluster = ({point}, clusters.numberof)
 ...paint(board.point, point.newcluster.number, point.colour(point)

-**Compute and circumscribe cluster shadows =**
-iboard := board;
+**Compute cluster shadows and circumscribe groups =** *a group is a set of clusters whose shadows are connected* iboard := board;
 foreach cluster in board do
 ...foreach point in cluster do
-......if point.coloured then iboard.point := pretendstone (colour);
+......if point.coloured then iboard.point := pretendstone (colour)
-...isboard:= Influencie (iboard);
+...isboard:= Influencie (iboard)
 ...foreach point in board do point.colour:= isboard.point.shadow;
-...foreach cluster in board do circumscribe (cluster and its shadow)
+..

-**Perform obvious life-and-death analysis =**
+**Perform local dynamic life-and-death analysis =**
-foreach cluster in board do
+foreach group do
-...foreach point in cluster and its shadow do
-......zboard.point:= board.point;
-......fillup rest of zboard with black stones;
+......fillup rest of zboard with black stones
-...poke 2 eyes in rest of zboard;
+...poke 2 eyes in rest of zboard
 ...until endofgame do
+......bestmoves := call leela-zero(zboard)
-......if null(intersection(leela-zero(zboard), cluster and its shadow)) then pass(zboard)
+......if null(intersection(bestmoves, group)) then pass(zboard)
-......else makebestmove (zboard)
+......else makebestmove (bestmoves) on zboard
-...foreach point in cluster do
+...foreach point in group do
-......if board.point.occupant = enemystone and not(zboard.point.occupant = enemystone)
+......if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
 ......then board.point.occupant.cluster.status:= dead